 The common clinical approach to hypogonadism is testosterone replacement therapy.
 However, a significant amount of research points to the various side effects of hormone replacement therapy, including a risk of venous thromboembolism and deep vein thrombosis.

-In fact, in 2014, the United States Food and Drug Administration, in collaboration with Health Canada, mandated that manufacturers add a warning of these risks on all testosterone products.
+In fact, in 2014, the United States Food and Drug Administration, in collaboration with Health Canada,

 New stem cell research suggests that there may be an alternative type of treatment, which would involve transforming adult skin cells straight into testosterone-producing cells.

 Researchers led by Yadong Huang, of Jinan University, China, have examined the possibility of “creating” Leydig-like cells using direct cell reprogramming.
-The findings have been published in the journal Stem Cell Reports.
+The findings have been

 This is why Huang and co-senior author Zhijian Su, also of Jinan University, figured that directly transforming adult skin cells into Leydig-like cells, and then transplanting them into males with hypogonadism, would be the best regenerative approach.